SUSE-Technical-Marketing/rancher-ai-liz/README.md

 Rancher AI installed in the `local` Cluster.
 This allows you Rancher AI to see all downstream clusters.

 To install and setup SUSE Rancher AI Rancher cluster with Rancher 2.13.x installed.
-If you cluster in pre-2.13 you need to complete additional steps
+If you cluster in pre-2.13 you need to complete additional steps.

+Before the install, you need to create a values.yaml file with you deployment specific information.

+For details on how to create you values.yaml in sample-values/README.md

 ## Install Rancher-AI Agent
 ```Setup Repo